Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 While there are certainly more tools out there to analyze your headlines, be careful not to fall too deep into paralysis of analysis.
 Good enough is the best place to start—and you can always tweak your blog titles over time as you see how search engines like Google are reacting to it.

-6. Create Your Own Blog Post Title Swipe File
+6. Create Your Blog Post Title Swipe File

-Another great way to come up with titles for your blog posts is to look out for great titles that you want to read (and make a collection of them to save on your desktop).
-It doesn’t matter if these are from completely different niches—you can still learn a lot from them.
+Another great way to create titles for your blog posts is to look out for great titles you want to read (and make a collection of them to save on your desktop).
+It doesn’t matter if these are from completely different niches—you can still learn much from them.

-Create a document for your own blog post title swipe file. (“Swipe file” is a copywriting term for a file where you store great pieces of writing to learn from and emulate.)
+Create a document for your blog post title swipe file. (“Swipe file” is a copywriting term for a file where you store great writing pieces to learn from and emulate.)

-You’re welcome to use some of the titles from my own blog posts: Try starting with this list of my best articles.
+You’re welcome to use some of the titles from my blog posts.
+Try starting with this list of my best articles.

-Of course, you won’t simply copy the titles when you use them for your own posts.
-Instead, you’ll put your own unique spin on them.
+Of course, you won’t simply copy the titles when you use them for your posts.
+Instead, you’ll put your unique spin on them.

 Here’s an example: 201+ Best Blog Post Ideas That’ll (Actually) Drive Traffic